ginamc/FEND-feed-reader/README.md

 ### How to use this project

 The project scenario, as described above, provided the premise of the project itself.
-You may download this project from my github repository and look at the `feedreaders.js` file, where all of the edits to the project were made.
-Below is the rubric and how my coursemates and I were to complete this particular project.
+You may clone or download the `.zip` file of this project from my github repository.
+Open the `index.html` file in your favorite browser and you'll be presented with a feed reader.
+At the very bottom, you'll see the Jasmin specs showing you the different test suites that was required to run for the project.
+For reference of the different test suites, you can look at the `feedreader.js` file in [`jasmine/spec/`](https://github.com/ginamc/FEND-feed-reader/tree/master/jasmine/spec)--this is where the bulk of my edits for the project were made.

+In addition to the `feedreader.js` file, you can access the `app.js` file in [`/js/`](https://github.com/ginamc/FEND-feed-reader/tree/master/js) to look at application itself and how the two files reference each other.

+To test the application yourself, you may modify the different `TODOs` in the `feedreaders.js` file, reload the `index.html` in your browser, and check the Jasmine spec at the very bottom.

+The following is the rubric and how my coursemates and I were to complete this particular project.

 Review the Feed Reader Testing [Project Rubric](https://review.udacity.com/#!/projects/3442558598/rubric)